bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 21°
-- Mostly Clear
+- Partly Cloudy
 - 83% humidity
-- 9 mph wind
+- 8 mph wind
-- 26% cloud cover
+- 49% cloud cover
 - 63 AQI 🟨
 - About 10.2 inches of snow on the ground
 - 1.28 inches of snow and 0.11 inches of rain expected in the next 48 hours